clehner/btc-ticker-reduce/README.md

 # btc-ticker-reduce

-This is a BTC ticker with volume-weighted sliding average and line-based output, written in Awk.
+BTC ticker with volume-weighted sliding average and line-based output, written in Awk.

 ## Data source